Anupam Tripathi

 Repeatedly asking, “Are you sure you studied enough?”

-Constantly checking location or activities
+Constantly checking the location or activities

-Overanalyzing minor mood changes
+Overanalysing minor mood changes

 Predicting worst-case outcomes aloud

-Over time, teens begin internalizing the message:
+Over time, teens begin internalising the message:

 “The world is unsafe.”